Indian River Reptile and Dinosaur Park

 Another unique feature is the Croc-Walk, an exhibit that allows courageous visitors to walk above six climate-controlled ponds as dozens of different crocodile species watch from below.

-Venture outside and visitors will find 44 acres of unique natural landscape and fun features to explore.
+Venture outside and visitors will find 18 hectares of unique natural landscape and fun features to explore.

 The showstoppers in the Park are two Tyrannosaurus Rex modeled on the largest T-Rex fossils discovered to date — “Scotty” and “Sue.”
 The Dinosaur Park’s T-Rex siblings are known as “Scott” and “Susan,” more dignified monikers since they’re much more than just bare bones!
 Some of the dinosaurs are even available for rent for private parties and events.
 Talk about crashing a party!

-Those kids curious about paleontology can visit the Boneyard, an area where they are able to dig around to see what bones and fossils they can discover in the dirt and sand.
+Those kids curious about paleontology can visit an area where they are able to dig around to see what bones and fossils they can discover in the dirt and sand.

 If you’re not tired from discovering dinos, check out the mini-golf course!
 Constructed on the grounds using all-natural landscaping materials, the Standing Stones Mini-Golf course is 18 holes of pure fun.